mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 According to Christianity, I told you, it is called God.
 According to Confucianism it is called *taikyoku*, the first cause.
 In Buddhism it is called *dharma nature*, or dharma.

 But we know that, we know that.
-Not only Buddhists; everyone knows that.
+Not only Buddhists, everyone knows that.
 But the next point is pretty difficult to know: where does [the] one return to?
 That is a very interesting question.

-In other words, every knows the human world, all the universe, is created by God: fine.
+In other words, everyone knows the human world, all the universe, is created by God: fine.
 Created by first cause: fine.
 Created by dharma nature: fine.
 But *who* creates dharma nature?
 Who creates God?
 Who creates Buddha?
 Et cetera.
 Who creates the first cause?

 At that time, most people are very confused.